Following the ancient Berber trail on our mountain bike tour Morocco

-- Some of the riding you’ll do on our mountain bike tour Morocco is just over 7,000ft/ 2,000m with exposure present on some trails
+- Some of the riding you’ll do on our mountain bike tour Morocco is just over 7,000ft/ 2,000m with exposure present on several trails

 - Double track: undulating jeep roads made up of hard-packed dirt, small rocks and occasionally sand

-- Singletrack: rustic singletrack, mainly high mountain dry trails with loose surface and through valley forests with roots crossing the trails, and at times you will encounter tennis ball-sized rock gardens, and occasionally flow trails
+- Singletrack: rustic singletrack, mainly high mountain trails with very dry, loose surfaces, and through valley forests with roots crossing the trails, and at times you will encounter tennis ball-sized rock gardens, and occasionally flow trails

 - The trails in the Moroccan mountains are thousands of years old, so are not buff purpose built trails, they are natural high altitude walking trails that link villages across the region and surfaces will be soft and loose, and/or rocky and dry at times.
 They are also affected by the weather and may be eroded in places

 - You will occasionally have to hike-a-bike for short sections during this adventure to reach the high mountain passes